telerik/xaml-docs/controls/radgridview/columns/how-to/scroll-item.md

     End Sub
 {{endregion}}

-You should use this method when the virtualization is turned on (which is by default).
+You should use this method when [UI virtualization]({%slug radgridview-features-ui-virtualization%}) is turned on (which is by default).
 If you have disabled the virtualization - you can use the __ScrollIndexIntoView__ counterpart.
 The only difference in terms of programming API is that no callback method is called when the ScrollIndexIntoView succeeds.